Emma-Quinn1/bortakvall/README.md

 # bortakvall
-School assignement where we created a website for selling candy.
+School assignment where we created a website for selling candy.